Ultimaker/cura-build-environment/README.md

 - **CMake** Once CMake is installed make sure it is available on your `%PATH%`.
 Check this by running `cmake --version` in the Windows console. (http://www.cmake.org/)
 - **git for windows** - The `git` command should be available on your `%PATH%`.
 Make sure that the `cmd` directory in the git for windows installation directory is on the `%PATH%` and *not* its `bin` directory, otherwise mingw32 will complain about `sh.exe` being on the path. (https://git-for-windows.github.io/)
 - **Subversion aka "svn"** - To fetch some sources
-- **Mercurial aka "hg"** - Needed for Python build - the build scripts are calling it..

 In addition, there is an option "INCLUDE_DEVEL", which, when set to ON, will also download and install a set of development tools.
 The following projects